HOW WILL I HOLD CLASS MEETINGS?

 Zoom is the recommended tool at Duke for holding live class sessions and online office hours.
 Zoom supports a variety of pedagogies including active learning, lectures, discussion and group work.

 Set up your environment for Zoom sessions.
 For optimal meetings, you and your students should have a strong internet connection, a quiet space, headphones and an external microphone.
 Lighting should be from the front so that you are not in shadow.
-In general, you and your students should turn on your cameras for better interaction, although your students may have concerns about being on video.
+While having participants use their cameras may more closely replicate the face-to-face experience, research supports making cameras optional.
+Allowing students to turn-off their cameras is particularly important to supporting student well-being, as they may have specific concerns about being on video.
 However, the single most important part of a Zoom session is audio, so turn off your camera if you have low bandwidth and prioritize having a quiet location.

 Learn the basics of Zoom.
 There are several essential steps to learn before holding a Zoom session.
 These include how to get a Zoom account, how to run a meeting and the three ways to access Zoom.